LeaveNhA/UIST602-DG/README.md

 ## Run

-After meet that requirement, you can run the files by python -m dg #filename, i.e `python -m dg ./W2\ -\ 5\ students.dg`.
+After meet the requirements, you can run the files by Jupyter Notebook.